Harry Gesner: Established practice

+Commissions

 Gesner's chief 1966 commission was the Scantlin House, commissioned as a bachelor residence for John Scantlin, the wealthy developer of the Quotron stock market terminal.
 Gesner's design for the site, which has a panoramic view of Los Angeles and the Pacific Ocean, featured a single large 1 in thick pane of glass to frame the main view.
 The house also included an outdoor lap pool with an underwater entrance to a grotto in the master bathroom.
 The house was later acquired by the J. Paul Getty Trust and was used by architect Richard Meier while he designed the Getty Center.

 From 1966 Gesner focused on circular designs.
 In 1968 Gesner reunited with former casual girlfriend Nan Martin, who moved in with him at Gesner's studio in Tarzana, becoming Gesner’s fourth wife.
 Fulfilling a promise to Martin, Gesner designed their house on a cove in Malibu close to the Wave House.
 The Sandcastle used circular forms, and gave Gesner access to surfing from his own beach.
 The house was primarily built of salvaged materials.
 There followed a series of Malibu beachfront commissions into the 1970s.
 Gesner continued to design houses on challenging and spectacular sites into the 1980s.
 Following a major 1993 wildfire in Malibu, Gesner designed a new house for playwright Jerome Lawrence, whose house had burned.
 Lawrence died in 2004 before the house was completed, and the design was changed by subsequent owners.
 A subsequent owner approached Gesner to complete the house to Gesner's design.
 The house was named "Ravenseye" by the new owner.